Providence and Worcester Railroad: Construction and operations

-Construction of the Providence and Worcester Railroad employed a significant number of immigrants, in particular from Ireland.
-The line opened in two sections, the part south of Millville on September 27, 1847, and the rest on October 20.
-The line from Providence to Central Falls was shared with the Boston and Providence Railroad, which at the same time built a connection from its old line (which ended at India Point via East Providence) over to the P&W. Both companies shared the P&W-built Providence Union Station, which opened in 1848; New York, Providence and Boston Railroad (commonly known as the Stonington Line) trains also served this station.
+Many immigrants helped build the Providence and Worcester Railroad, particularly from Ireland.
+The line opened in two sections: the part south of Millville on September 27, 1847, and the rest on October 20.
+The line from Providence to Central Falls was shared with the Boston and Providence Railroad, which at the same time built a connection from its old line (which ended at India Point via East Providence) over to the P&W. The companies shared the P&W-built Providence Union Station, which opened in 1848; the station was also served by New York, Providence and Boston Railroad (commonly known as the Stonington Line) trains.
 This station was originally planned to be placed over the Great Salt Cove, a large cove in the city; public opposition led by Zachariah Allen convinced the city to preserve the cove and change the station's location.